-ANNUALLY via Annual Report which is forwarded to the Office of Local Government and promoted in the community ongoing opportunities to have your Say!
+ANNUALLY via Annual Report which is forwarded to the Office of Local Government and promoted in the community

 END OF TERM REPORTS reviewing the work of the past term of Council.
 Community satisfaction surveys to be completed at this time.
 The Community Strategic Plan will also be updated with the Vision of the Gilgandra Region spanning at least a 10-year timeframe.